F5Networks/f5-openstack-docs/docs/drafts/Exploring_OpenStack.rst

         $ myip=`ip addr show dev $myif | grep "inet "| cut -d' ' -f6 | cut -d'/' -f1`
         $ sudo iptables -t nat -A PREROUTING -i $myif -p tcp --dport 2443 -d $myip -m conntrack --ctstate NEW -j DNAT --to-destination 10.190.4.193:443

-If you deployed a second BIG-IP using the option `--ha-type pair` (which is not the default), then you should also do this for the second BIG-IP:
+If you deployed a second BIG-IP® using the option `--ha-type pair` (which is not the default), then you should also do this for the second BIG-IP®:

     .. code-block:: shell

         $ sudo iptables -t nat -A PREROUTING -i \$myif -p tcp --dport 3443 -d $myip -m conntrack --ctstate NEW -j DNAT --to-destination 10.190.4.193:443

-**To use any of the commands shown below, log in to the BIG-IP CLI as a user with admin privileges.**
+**To use any of the commands shown below, log in to the BIG-IP® CLI as a user with admin privileges.**

 Partition and LTM Object Configuration Commands
 ```````````````````````````````````````````````